Pedrock/cmov-p1-server/README.md

 ### TypeORM

-In order to run typeorm commands, use the *npm run orm* script.
+In order to run typeorm cli commands, use the *npm run orm* script.
 For example:

 ```npm run orm -- --help```